Editor’s note: This article was updated on November 6, 2020.

 In the world of ecommerce, few things can top the excitement and anticipation of receiving a package on your doorstep.
-That was certainly the case in our house, as I recently surprised my daughters with a newly released Harry Potter Lego set.
+That was the case in our house, as I recently surprised my daughters with a newly released Harry Potter Lego set.
 I ordered online and looked forward to its speedy arrival.
-Thankfully, I (and more importantly, my daughters) weren’t disappointed — the package arrived on time and intact.
+Thankfully, I (and more importantly, my daughters) weren’t disappointed.
+The package arrived on time and intact.
 In fact, we got to spend the whole weekend building a new wing of Hogwarts!

 This is the moment of truth, the moment a merchant fulfills their brand promise to its customers.
-As our kids spent hours fitting all the pieces of Hogwarts together, building out Dumbledore’s office and the prefect’s bathroom, I couldn’t help but think of everything that went into getting the package to our door—all the interconnected pieces that made it possible.
+As our kids spent hours fitting all the pieces of Hogwarts together, building out Dumbledore’s office and the prefect’s bathroom, I couldn’t help but think of what went into getting the package to our door.
+So many interconnected pieces made it possible.